basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><tt>multi_backend.$name.(existing_setting)</tt></td>
-<td>If you're using multiple backends, you can configure the backends individually by prepending <tt>multi_backend.$name</tt> and then the setting you wish to set.
-And so if you're using multiple backends and wish to set your LevelDB <tt>data_root</tt> parameter, you would do so by setting <tt>multi_backend.leveldb.data_root</tt>.
+<td>If you're using multiple backends, you can configure the backends individually by prepending the setting with <tt>multi_backend.$name</tt>.
+And so if you're using multiple backends and wish to set your LevelDB <tt>data_root</tt> parameter, for example, you would do so by setting <tt>multi_backend.leveldb.data_root</tt>.
 All backend-specific parameters can be set in this fashion when using multiple backends.</td>
 <td></td>
 </tr>